ken-reaper/Kern-s-Electronics-Learning-Portfolio/typst_source_file/chapter1.typ

 == 1.1) What is Current?

-Understanding current requires building upon a few physics topic.
+Understanding current requires building upon a few physics topics.
 Let's begin.

 === 1.11) Structure and Behavior of Atoms
 Atoms are composed of protons and neutrons as their core with electrons orbiting around them.
 This is an oversimplification but picture a satellite (like the moon) orbiting around a planet (like the Earth).
 Protons have a positive charge, neutrons have 0 charge, and electrons have the negative charge.
 Current and other electrical physics concepts are (mostly) the effects of these electrons.